Azure-Samples/azure-ml-federated-learning/automated_provisioning/README.md

 ./ps/ConnectSiloToOrchestrator.ps1 -SubscriptionId_Orchestrator "Your-Orchestrator-SubscriptionId" -AMLWorkspaceName "Your-Orchestrator-Workspace-Name" -AMLWorkspaceRGName "Your-Orchestrator-Resource-Group-Name" -AMLWorkspaceLocation "Your-Orchestrator-Location" -K8sClusterName "Name-of-K8s-Cluster-to-Connect" -AMLComputeName "AML-Compute-Name-to-Create"
 ```

-### Change compute intense size
+### Change Compute Instance size
-The default compute instance only provision a small portion of your k8s cluster (specifically, 1.5G memory and 0.6 cpu).
-You may need to override this by the following steps.
+The default compute instance only provisions a small portion of your k8s cluster (specifically, 1.5G memory and 0.6 cpu).
+You may need to override this by taking the following steps.
-- Setup your local kubectl environment and connect to the aks
+- Setup your local kubectl environment and connect to the AKS.
-- Get the node name and apply a label
+- Get the node name and apply a label.
-- Deploy a new computer instance with your choice of computer power
+- Deploy a new computer instance with your choice of computer power.
 **Resource units explanation can be found [here](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#meaning-of-cpu).
 More information on requests and limits can be found [here](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/).**

 Here again, there is a script that does all of that for you: `ChangeComputeSize.ps1`.
 It takes the following input arguments.
 - `SubscriptionId`: the Id of the subscription to which the k8s cluster is in.